armandouv/csp-solver/README.md

 # csp-solver
-A constraint satisfaction problems solver written in C++
+A constraint satisfaction problem solver written in C++